What you'll learn about Civil and Environmental Engineering at UW-Platteville

 Trusted, quality programs

-Both of the civil and environmental engineering bachelor’s degree programs are accredited by the Engineering Accreditation Commission of ABET.
-The programs deliver a broad background in all areas of civil and environmental engineering and provide opportunities for specialization.
+The civil and environmental engineering bachelor’s degree programs deliver a broad background in all areas of civil and environmental engineering and provide opportunities for specialization.
 Practical applications are emphasized with sufficient theory so you can grow with the future as new materials, methods, and designs develop.
+The UW-Platteville Civil Engineering program is Accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria.

 We offer a Bachelor of Science in Civil Engineering, where you can choose one of the following emphasis areas: